iteearmah/Eneza/README.md

 ```
 ### Note
 - Run the command `./vendor/bin/phpunit` to test application
-- Install Sqlite module using the the commands below you get the error `[Illuminate\Database\QueryException: could not find driver]  when perfoming unit test`
+- Install Sqlite module using the commands below you get the error `[Illuminate\Database\QueryException: could not find driver]  when perfoming unit test`; Below is for Linux users (I'm a linux user), but use your OS equivalent.
 ```
-sudo apt-get install php7.0-sqlite sudo service apache2 restart
+sudo apt-get install php7.2-sqlite sudo service apache2 restart
 ```